If you’ve gotten a sense that Millennials, folks born between 1980 – 2000, seem to be a little clueless or delusional about money, you might be right!

 WHY MILLENNIALS DON’T CARE ABOUT MONEY

-After Personal Capital released its Retirement Planner in 2015, they anonymously analyzed the data of hundreds of thousands of users who proactively decided to test out the free tool for themselves.
+After Personal Capital released its Retirement Planner, they anonymously analyzed the data of hundreds of thousands of users who proactively decided to test out the free tool for themselves.
 Each user inputs their future income expectations (raises, inheritances, windfalls) and expected expenses ($60,000 mid-life crisis car in 15 years, $250,000 in college tuition in 20 years, etc), and the Retirement Planner runs a Monte Carlo simulation with your existing linked data and new inputted data to come out with your expected retirement cashflow.
 Below is an example of my Retirement Planner output.

 Below is the data that came out from the Retirement Planner user analysis.